CQC Interview Questions for "Registered Managers"

 Q. How do you know that patient’s notes and records are properly maintained and stored?

-Mention how records are made on the clinical system contemporaneously and how notes summarising is undertaken, Mention flags for particular issues eg child protection.
-Talk about computer back ups if applicable.
+Mention how records are made on the clinical system contemporaneously and how notes summarising is undertaken.
+Mention flags for issues e.g. child protection.
+Talk about computer back-ups, if applicable. ( NHS Digital )

 Q. Are regular meetings being held at the practice and are notes taken and action points acted upon?

-Mention the frequency of your meetings and what sort they are i.e. clinical, full staff meetings, nurse or reception/admin meetings.
+Mention the frequency of your meetings and what sort they are i.e. clinical, full staff meetings, nurse, or reception/admin meetings.
 Do you circulate minutes prior to the meeting being held so that staff members can make additions to them?
 Are action points allocated to named individuals?
+How do you ensure that staff who were not in attendance have accessed and read the minutes?

-Q. How often does he practice perform clinical audit?
+Q. How often does the practice perform clinical audit?

 Think about how often clinical audit takes place at your practice.
-And give examples of recent audits that have taken place together with any actions taken as a result of them.
+And give examples of recent audits that have taken place together with any actions taken.
+What has changed as a result?
+What about quality improvement activity?

 - Treatment of disease, disorder and injury